Salmon tacos with a spiced coffee rub

 Recipe serves 4

-salmon tacos with a spiced coffee rub
+Salmon tacos with a spiced coffee rub recipe

 This spicy coffee rub make these salon tacos so delicious with an incredible depth of flavour.